rust-lang/rust/src/doc/nomicon/leaking.md

 This is pretty clearly Not Good.
 Unfortunately, we're kind've stuck between a rock and a hard place: maintaining consistent state at every step has an enormous cost (and would negate any benefits of the API).
-Failing to maintain consistent state gives us Undefined Behaviour in safe code (making the API unsound).
+Failing to maintain consistent state gives us Undefined Behavior in safe code (making the API unsound).

 So what can we do?
 Well, we can pick a trivially consistent state: set the Vec's len to be 0 when we start the iteration, and fix it up if necessary in the destructor.
-That way, if everything executes like normal we get the desired behaviour with minimal overhead.
+That way, if everything executes like normal we get the desired behavior with minimal overhead.
 But if someone has the *audacity* to mem::forget us in the middle of the iteration, all that does is *leak even more* (and possibly leave the Vec in an unexpected but otherwise consistent state).
 Since we've accepted that mem::forget is safe, this is definitely safe.
 We call